iyinolu/DCMotorControl-Simulation/readme.md

 # DC Motor Simulation on Matlab/Simulink

-A servo system where the speed error directly controls the power electronic converter (Four-Quadrant DC-DC) is simulated on the Simulink platform.
-The Simulation involves the following:
+This simulation emulates a Servo drive system where the speed error directly controls the power electronic converter (Four-Quadrant DC-DC).
+The system is simulated using Simulink in continuous time.
+The Simulation involves the following key parts:

 * Permanent Magnet DC Motor (PMDC)
 * Internal Model PID Controller